crazysal-0/sml/README.md

 OXL is a simple, fast config language parser written in Rust.

-It tokenizes `.oxl` files, validates syntax, and transpiles them into Rust or C structs.
+It tokenizes `.oxl` files, validates syntax, and transpiles them into Rust structs.

 ---